 James Bond meets EastEnders, where seedy older men are dating beautiful young girls, and guns and diamonds appear from nowhere.
 Sentences are rarely completed without the profanity, which is distracting, but it was engaging at times and intelligently written.
 It is a deliberate crime thriller, rather than a drama with any mystery, and nothing particularly extraordinary.

-St George’s Day is due for UK release on 7th September 2012.
+St George’s Day is released nationwide on 7th September 2012.

 Watch the trailer for St George’s Day here: